navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api/teste-delegerbart-api.md

 3. Click **Hent tilfeldig daglig leder**.
 4. Take note of the organization number (*Organisasjonsnummer*) and social security number (*Personidentifikator*).
 5. Log in with the user, this is important for Altinn to recognize the user as a test user.
-6. Log out and click **Logg inn** again, then repeat steps 2 to 5 again to prepare the secon test user.
+6. Log out and click **Logg inn** again, then repeat steps 2 to 5 again to prepare the second test user.
    Alternatively you can log inn to [Altinn Test Environment](https://tt02.altinn.no) in an incognito tab and repeat steps 2 to 5 to keep both session alive simultaneously